sslash/Shredr/README.md

 ##TODOS:

+* Edit profile (images at least) CONTINUE IN EDIT PROFILE VIEW IN NAV

 * Battles
-    - Battle finished view
     - See through that advanced battles work now

 * user things in navbar
-* Edit profile (images at least)
 * Promotions
 * Searching
 * Social functions